pingcap/docs-tidb-operator/en/deploy-cluster-on-arm64.md

 ## Deploy a TiDB cluster

-The process of deploying a TiDB cluster on ARM64 machines is the same as the process of [Deploy TiDB in General Kubernetes](deploy-on-general-kubernetes.md).
+The process of deploying a TiDB cluster on ARM64 machines is the same as the process of [Deploy TiDB on General Kubernetes](deploy-on-general-kubernetes.md).
 The only difference is that, in the TidbCluster definition file, you need to set the images of the related components to the ARM64 versions.
 For example:

 ```yaml
 apiVersion: pingcap.com/v1alpha1